OpenMage/rfcs/draft/0000-translatable-strings-rule.md

 ### 2. Keep translatable strings in sync between PHP and CSV files

-**PRO**: it is for sure nice to have all translatable strings in a coherent state, between PHP and CSV files.
+**PRO**: It is nice to have all translatable strings in a coherent state, between PHP and CSV files.
+It allows for more easily understandable text in PHP files.

-**CON**: Every change breaks all language packs.
+**CON**: Every change breaks all language packs (technically it creates a new translation string, which would be missing from all translation packs, also creating orphaned strings in aforementioned packs).

 ## Implementation